hansojuhan/ruby-chess/README.md

 1. Mate (player is checked so that he cannot move away)

 2. Stalemate (player is not checked, but cannot make any legal move)

-### Plan

-1. Create the board and the class for pawn, then try to move it on the board with input and render it out.

-2. ...